Pragmateam/feature-toggles/README.md

 ![alt heartmonitor-2](heart-monitor-2.png)
 _heart monitor example_

-This code is also available on the branch [feature#2](https://github.com/PragmaTeam/feature-toggles/tree/feature%232).
+This code is also available on the branch [feature#2](https://github.com/PragmaTeam/feature-toggles/tree/feature%232) and the pull request can also be followed through [here](https://github.com/PragmaTeam/feature-toggles/pull/1).

 The following features will be described here in the future.

 ### Next steps: